-We reached the last part of our 5 Lake Hike.
+We reached the last part of our 5 Lakes Hike.
 I knew the toughest part was still to come.
-After hiking for over 4 hours, we had to climb 500 meters up to the Leisee.
+After hiking for over 4 hours, we had to ascend 500 meters up to the Leisee.

-The path is narrow and circles up the mountain through the grass, fields and scrubs.
+The path is narrow and circles up the mountain through the grass, fields, and shrubs.
 If I wasn’t struggling that much to catch my breath, it would give pretty impressive views of the mountains in front of us.

 Luckily, the path was well trotted so technically it wasn’t difficult but I found it hard because of my lack of fitness and my sore knees.

 It does offer a great view of the Matterhorn, but so did the terrace at the top.
-Luckily there was an elevator because I felt not capable to walk the last kilometer up.
+Luckily there was an elevator because I didn’t feel capable to walk uphill that last kilometer.

 As we reached the Sunnegga station I felt immensely proud.
 Yes, I was hurting and in a foul mood, but that quickly vanished when we sat in a chair, in the sun, with a beer in front of us and had something delicious to eat.
 Maybe I was just hungry.

-We had plenty of time for the last ride down, so we enjoyed the view of the Matterhorn mountains and talked about our 5 Lake Hike.
+We had plenty of time for the last ride down, so we enjoyed the view of the Matterhorn mountains and talked about our 5 Lakes Hike.